Jean A. Turnage

-Jean A. Turnage (March 10, 1926 – September 27, 2015) was the chief justice of the Montana Supreme Court from 1985 until 2000.
+Jean Allen Turnage (March 10, 1926 – September 27, 2015) was the chief justice of the Montana Supreme Court from 1985 until 2000.

+Early life and education

 He was born in St. Ignatius, Montana.
 He served in the United States Army Air Corps after high school.
 He studied on the G.I.
 Bill at Montana State University, predecessor of the University of Montana.

+Turnage was an enrolled citizen of the Confederated Salish & Kootenai Tribes of the Flathead Reservation.
+He had two children.